 Corrected - If you need to correct or change your return after it has been filed, but before the extended due date has passed, you must file a corrected Form IL-990-T showing the changes.
 Write "Corrected" at the top and show the changes.
-Any correction made may cause a recalculation of penalties and interest.
+Any corrected return will be treated as your original return for all purposes.

-Amended - If you need to correct or change your return after it has been filed, and the extended due date has passed, you must file Form IL-843, Amended Return or Notice of Change in Income, showing the changes.
+Amended - If you need to change your return after it has been filed, and the extended due date has passed, you must file Form IL-843, Amended Return or Notice of Change in Income, showing the changes.

-State changes only - If you discover an error on your Illinois return that does not relate to an error on your federal return but was caused by a mistake in another state's tax return that affects the computation of your Illinois tax liability, you must file Form IL-843, promptly.
+State changes only - If you discover an error on your Illinois return that does not relate to an error on your federal return but was caused by you must file Form IL-843, promptly.

-- a mistake in transferring information from your federal return to your Illinois return, - failing to report to Illinois an item that has no effect on your federal return, or
+- a mistake in transferring information from your federal return to your Illinois return, - failing to report to Illinois an item that has no effect on your federal return, or - a mistake in another state's tax return that affects the computation of your Illinois tax liability,